 Longford Town is the dominant settlement in the county in terms of population, economic activity, level of service and infrastructure and connectivity and therefore is the clear choice as the primary growth for the county.
 Critical mass is a core objective, supported by density levels which enable competitiveness and sustainability and create opportunities for economies of scale to justify strategic infrastructure provision.
 As such it is important to ensure that there is an adequate supply of zoned land for employment purposes at appropriate locations to accommodate employment growth.
-A total of 197 hectares of land is zoned for employment purposes in Longford Town, across the following employment land-use types: 'Town Core' and 'Industrial/Commercial/ Warehousing'.
+A total of 197 hectares of land is zoned and available for employment purposes in Longford Town, across a range of employment land-use types.
+This offers significant potential for future economic development within the town.